SNinjo/Chatroom/README.md

 # Chatroom
-It's a multiplayer chatroom to research internet protocol(TCP/ IP), socket, and thread
+developed a multiplayer chatroom to research internet protocol(TCP/ IP), socket, and thread

 ## Operating Example
 open the server and let the client connect